-This guidance is for laboratories and research facilities in Scotland, including those on university campuses.
-It comes into effect immediately – 29 June 2020 – and extends until further notice.
-It will be reviewed in line with the regular three weekly review of lockdown requirements.
+This guidance is for all laboratories and research facilities in Scotland, including those on university campuses.
+It came into effect on 29 June 2020 and extends until further notice.
+It will be reviewed in line with the First Minister’s regular review of Coronavirus restrictions.
+The guidance was last updated on 01 December 2020.

 It is one of a set of Scottish Government sectoral guidance on Safer Workplaces applicable as we progress through the phases of our route map.

-Read further information on our approach to returning to work safely.
+Further information on the Scottish Government’s approach to returning to work safely.

 We have worked with employers and trade unions from universities and the life sciences and other science-related sectors to ensure that this guidance is evidence-based, fair and ethical, clear and realistic.
 As each workplace is different, it is for individual organisations to work with trade union or workforce representatives to determine how best to apply this guidance in their circumstances.